Urca de Lima: Service and sinking

 After repairs and some additional delay Ubilla's fleet departed from Havana on July 24 to head for Cadiz in Spain.
 The fleet had been augmented by an additional six Spanish ships under the command of Antonio de Echeverez and the French ship El Grifón tagging along for protection from pirates.
 The Spanish ships carried various goods from the Americas and from East Asia (via Mexico), a large amount of gold bullion and about 14 million pesos of silver.
 Urca de Lima, however, did not carry any gold or silver for the Spanish crown but mostly goods such as cowhides, chocolate, sassafras, incense and vanilla.
 In addition she also carried a few chests of private silver.
-A few days after leaving Havana the fleet ran into a hurricane that drove the ships towards the Florida coast and ultimately sank or grounded all ships but one.
+A few days after leaving Havana the fleet ran into a hurricane that drove the ships towards the Florida coast and ultimately sank or grounded all them but one.
 The French El Grifón, which had sailed ahead, escaped without being aware of the fate of the rest of the fleet.
 More than half of the fleet's 2000 men including Ubilla and Echeverez died in the storm and some of the survivors later died of starvation, injuries and disease.
-Urca de Lima fared better than the other Spanish ships, as she managed to steer into a river inlet near Fort Pierce, where she grounded on a sandbank but with the hull remaining intact.
-Due to this most of her cargo and victuals did not get lost and helped to feed the survivors in the days after the storm.
+The Urca de Lima fared better than the other Spanish ships, as she managed to steer into a river inlet near Fort Pierce, where she grounded on a sandbank but with the hull remaining intact.
+Due to this most of her cargo and provisions did not get lost and helped to feed the survivors in the days after the storm.

-The survivors on the beach were organized by Admiral Francisco Salmón, who later oversaw the salvage operations continuing until April of the following year as well.
+The survivors on the beach were organized by Admiral Francisco Salmón, who later oversaw the salvage operations continuing until April of the following year.
 A few men traveled North in a small boat that was salvaged from the remains of the fleet.
 Within a week they reached St. Augustine and informed the Spanish authorities about the loss of the 1715 treasure fleet.
-By the end of August relief ships from Havanna arrived at the site of the sunken fleet.
+By the end of August relief ships from Havana arrived at the site of the sunken fleet.
 After Urca de Lima's cargo was salvaged, she was burned down to the waterline to hide her position from pirates and privateers of other nations, who had become aware of the sunken treasure fleet as well.
 In December the pirates Henry Jennings and Charles Vane captured a Spanish mail ship and got the exact position of the main Spanish salvage camp and Urca de Lima from her captain, Pedro de la Vega.
 They surprised the camp with a superior force and Salmón had no choice but to surrender the rest of the salvaged treasure that still remained in the camp.
 The pirates made off with about £87,500 of gold and silver.